-John C. Bogle, 77, is Founder of The Vanguard Group, Inc., and President of Vanguard’s Bogle Financial Markets Research Center.
+John C. Bogle, 82, is Founder of The Vanguard Group, Inc., and President of Vanguard’s Bogle Financial Markets Research Center.
 He created Vanguard in 1974 and served as Chairman and Chief Executive Officer until 1996 and Senior Chairman until 2000.
 He had been associated with a predecessor company since 1951, immediately following his graduation from Princeton University, magna cum laude in Economics.
-He is a graduate of Blair Academy, Class of 1947.The Vanguard Group is one of the two largest mutual fund organizations in the world.
-Headquartered in Malvern, Pennsylvania, Vanguard comprises more than 100 mutual funds with current assets totaling about $950 billion.
+He is a graduate of Blair Academy, Class of 1947.The Vanguard Group is the largest mutual fund organization in the world.
+Headquartered in Malvern, Pennsylvania, Vanguard comprises more than 160 mutual funds with current assets totaling more than $1.4 trillion.
 Vanguard 500 Index Fund, the largest fund in the group, was founded by Mr. Bogle in 1975.
 It was the first index mutual fund.

 In 2004, TIME magazine named Mr. Bogle as one of the world’s 100 most powerful and influential people and Institutional Investor presented him with its Lifetime Achievement Award.
 In 1999, FORTUNE designated him as one of the investment industry’s four “Giants of the 20th Century.”
 In the same year, he received the Woodrow Wilson Award from Princeton University for “distinguished achievement in the nation’s service.”
 In 1997, he was named one of the “Financial Leaders of the 20th Century” in Leadership in Financial Services (Macmillan Press Ltd., 1997).